These promotions will be applied to this item:

 Learn more how customers reviews work on AmazonCustomers say

-Customers enjoy this mystery book for its strong female protagonist and convincing villains, with one review noting how the characters jelled together.
-The story keeps readers in suspense until the last page, and customers find it an easy, enjoyable read with great humor and wit.
-The writing style receives positive feedback, though opinions about the pacing are mixed, with some saying it moves right along while others mention a slow start.
-The taste aspect also receives mixed reactions, with some finding it tasty while others describe it as more tart than sweet.
+Customers find the mystery book engaging with an intriguing storyline that keeps them in suspense until the last page, featuring a strong female character and well-developed characters that jell together.
+The book is easy to read and filled with witty humor and sarcasm, though customers disagree on the pacing, with some finding it moves right along while others note a slow start.
+The taste aspect receives mixed reactions, with some finding it tasty while others describe it as more tart than sweet.

 Customers enjoy the character development in the book, particularly appreciating the strong female protagonist and the quirky way the characters interact.